pschicho/ff-eqcd/README.md

 As announced in the publication, we provide data for the three correlators that contribute to the gauge condensate, &lt;EE&gt;, i&lt;EB&gt; and &lt;BB&gt;.
 All data is obtained using anti-Hermitean generators for SU(3) and therefore needs an additional minus sign to switch to standard conventions.
-For i&lt;EB&gt;, the imaginary part of &lt;EB&gt is measured, i.e. another minus sign is picked up.
+For i&lt;EB&gt;, the imaginary part of &lt;EB&gt; is measured, i.e. another minus sign is picked up.

 The data is stored in files named as CORR_b_SPAC.dat, where CORR is (EE,EB,BB) and SPAC refers to